octodemo/dotnet-razor-pages-movie/README.md

 docker compose up
 ```

-This command will start both the SQL Server and the web application containers.
+This command will start both the SQL Server and the web application containers. <br>
 The web application will be accessible at: http://localhost

 <details>
   <summary>Disclaimer - expand to read</summary>